Notice of Privacy Act

 Right to an Accounting You have the right to request an accounting (list) of certain types of disclosures we have made of your health information.
 We are not required to account for certain disclosures such as: (a) disclosures you authorize; (b) disclosures to carry out treatment, payment and healthcare operations; and (c) disclosures to persons involved in your care.
 The request for an accounting must be made in writing to our Privacy Officer.
 Your request must state a time period, which may not be longer than six years… There may be a charge for requests.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

-Right to be Notified of a Breach You have the right to receive notice of access, acquisition, use or disclosure of your health information that is not permitted for the Health Insurance Portable and Accountable Act, if this compromises the security or privacy of your protected health information.
-We will provide such notice to you without unreasonable delay but in no case later than 60 days after we discover the breach.
+Right to be Notified of a Breach You have the right to receive notice of access, acquisition, use or disclosure of your health information that is not permitted for the Health Insurance Portability and Accountability Act, if this compromises the security or privacy of your protected health information.
+We will provide such notice to you without unreasonable delay, but in no case later than 60 days after we discover the breach.

 Right to a Paper Copy of This Notice You have a right to a paper copy of this notice anytime.